Back to blog

 You can get that public data without any scraper.
 But come on, do you really want to lurk in muddy waters trying to extract data from all over the internet manually?
 And, even if you’re okay with manual work, keeping the collected data up to date would simply be mission impossible.

 So you’ll need a scraping tool if you want to be ahead of others in this competitive world.
 You can build a scraper yourself using programming libraries – pretty high tech, but doable.
-Alternatively, you can use pre-made tools like our SERP API or codeless instruments like the No-Code Scraper.
+Alternatively, you can use pre-made tool - SERP API.

 The top 5 web scraping use cases presented in the next section will successfully work with whichever scraping method you choose.
 Everything depends not on the tool but your aims and the scope of your project.